Elections in Lebanon

 Elections in Lebanon are allotted to occur every four years.
 Every citizen is allowed to vote, but the positions are constitutionally allocated by religious affiliation.
-In 2014, the Parliament failed to elect a president and extended its own term.
+Lebanon was ranked second most electoral democracy in the Middle East according to V-Dem Democracy indices in 2023 with a score of 0.157 out of 1.
+Those who are above 21 and are non active military personnel are permitted to vote.